AIR - ASI Instructor Retreat in Dingle, Ireland

 ASI Accredited School Owners are invited to a dedicated meet-up on Sunday morning.
 This is a valuable opportunity to share insights, and explore new ideas in a relaxed, collaborative setting — followed by a complimentary lunch.

-Nestled on Ireland’s Wild Atlantic Way, Dingle is a vibrant town known for its dramatic coastline, rich heritage, and warm hospitality.
+Annanscaul is a small village located 15 minutes from Dingle.
+Nestled on Ireland’s Wild Atlantic Way, Dingle Peninsula is known for its dramatic coastline, rich heritage, and warm hospitality.
 With its crystal-clear waters and rugged beauty, it’s the perfect backdrop for adventure and connection with ideal conditions for SUP, surfing and bodyboarding.

 Hosting